 My advice is to go for a minimalist approach.
 Don't add anything that doesn't serve a purpose.
 Eliminate distractions from your purpose.
-It's easy to start adding all sorts of banner adds, plugins and other things that seem to do something cool or clever.
+It's easy to start adding all sorts of banner ads, plugins, and other things that seem to do something cool or clever.
 In the end, those things are distractions.
-Yes, I make some money from the ads on this site, but they're getting the axe fairly soon.
+Yes, I make some money from the ads on this site, but they're getting the ax fairly soon.

 Why?
 Because ads don't deliver that much money, and they can interfere with your potential to earn even more money.
 If your objective doesn't include earning money, then you don't need ads anyway.
 If you earn money from clients, you don't want ads distracting attention from your message.
 Eliminate distractions from your site's purpose.

-Use simple colors, and not many of them.
-Black text on a white background is easiest to read, so that's what you should use.
+Use simple colors and not many of them.
+Black text on a white background is the easiest to read, so that's what you should use.
 You only need two fonts – one for headlines and one for your body text.
 Anything else is confusing.
 Speaking of text, make it large and easy to read.
-I use a 16 pixel font size for my body text.
+I use a 16-pixel font size for my body text.
 Don't go smaller than 14 px.

 4: Easy to Navigate

 Use hyperlinks in your text to keep people on your site.
-If I link to an article on my site, the visitor sees more of my web site.
+If I link to an article on my site, the visitor sees more of my website.
 If I link to some external page, it opens in a new window.
-They can see what I references, but my site is still there, ready for them to resume exploring my content.
+They can see what I reference, but my site is still there, ready for them to resume exploring my content.